(888) 552-6760 SCHEDULE AN APPOINTMENT

 The care team may use RapidArc technology to deliver IMRT with greater speed and precision.
 RapidArc radiation therapy is designed to shorten treatment times.
 In a single 360-degree rotation, a linear accelerator revolves around the patient, delivering a sculpted, tightly focused beam of radiation directly to a tumor in less than two minutes.
 This results in better tumor targeting and less damage to surrounding healthy tissue.
 It also helps reduce the amount of time a patient spends in radiation treatment.

-Tumors, such as those near the lungs, often move as a result of breathing and other involuntary movements in the body.
+Lung tumors, such as those near the diaphragm, often move as a result of breathing and other involuntary movements in the body.
 Respiratory gating enables the radiation therapy team to “paint” concentrated doses of radiation onto tumors with greater accuracy.
 The system tracks tumor motion as a result of breathing, helping the care team to target the tumor and protect healthy tissue from receiving unnecessary radiation during radiation therapy.

 Preserving healthy tissue is important for many lung cancer patients, who may be struggling with other conditions, such as emphysema.
 With SBRT, the procedure:

-SBRT, a sub-type of external beam radiation, uses advanced technologies such as:
+SBRT, a sub-type of external beam radiation, usually takes place over the course of one to 10 total treatments.
+It uses advanced technologies such as:

-TrueBeam™ and CyberKnife®: The software and respiratory tracking systems in these advanced technologies are designed to confirm the location of a lung tumor and continually track its movement in real time, which allows for the delivery of a more precise dose of radiation without damaging surrounding healthy tissue.
+CyberKnife®: The software and respiratory tracking system in this advanced technology is designed to confirm the location of a lung tumor and continually track its movement in real time, which allows for the delivery of a more precise dose of radiation without damaging surrounding healthy tissue.

 TomoTherapy®: This technology is designed to deliver precise radiation doses to match complex lung tumor shapes while avoiding sensitive structures.
 This may help limit side effects, such as shortness of breath or heart damage.